Scripture Reference: Luke 1:39-45; 2:1-21

 Joseph and Mary lived in a town called Nazareth.
 The Romans were in charge of the country.
 One day, the ruler of the country, called Caesar Augustus, sent a letter to Nazareth saying that all the people had to go to the city where their families came from.
 Every person in the family had to be counted.
 This was called a census.
 He wanted to know exactly how many people there were because he wanted everyone to pay taxes.

 Joseph and his family had come from a little town called Bethlehem.
 Bethlehem was a long way from Nazareth.
 Of course there were no planes or cars back then.
 People had to walk or ride animals.
-Because Joseph and Mary wanted to do what the King commanded, they packed up their things.
+Because Joseph and Mary needed to do what the king commanded, they packed up their things.
 Mary rode a donkey, while Joseph walked beside her.
 They began their trip to Bethlehem.

 When they arrived, they found the roads very crowded with people.
-They looked and looked for a place to stay, but all the inns were full.
+They looked and looked for a place to stay, but all the guest rooms were full.
 It was growing very late.
 Mary was tired.
 It was almost time for her baby to be born.
 Joseph was also tired and needed a place to rest.

 During the night a wonderful thing happened.
 Mary had her baby.
 Mary was so happy.
 It was a son just as God had promised.
 He was the Son of God.
 Joseph and Mary gave him the name of “Jesus”.

 Joseph looked for a place to put the newborn baby.
 He found a box full of straw.
 This was the kind of box that farmers put hay in so the animals could eat from it.
 It was called a manger.
 Mary fixed the straw and put a piece of cloth on it.
 Then she wrapped the baby up tightly and placed Him in the warm straw.